MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-formula-language.md

 ### Operator precedence

-The order that the parts of a compound expression are evaluated in is important.
-For example, the result of the expression `1 + 4 / 2` varies, depending on whether the addition operation or the division operation is done first.
+The order in which the parts of a compound expression are evaluated is important.
+For example, the result of the expression `1 + 4 / 2` varies, depending on whether the addition or division operation is done first.
 You can use parentheses to explicitly define how an expression is evaluated.
 For example, to indicate that the addition operation should be done first, you can change the preceding expression to `(1 + 4) / 2`.
 If you don't explicitly indicate the order of operations in an expression, the order is based on the default precedence that is assigned to the supported operators.
 The following table shows the precedence that is assigned to each operator.
-Operators that have a higher precedence (for example, 7) are evaluated before operators that have a lower precedence (for example, 1).
+Operators that have a higher precedence, for example 7, are evaluated before operators that have a lower precedence, for example 1.

 | Precedence | Operators      | Syntax                                                                  |
 |------------|----------------|-------------------------------------------------------------------------|